chaejiyeong/lifelong-learning-of-obstacle-influence/README.md

 This code is released under the Unlicense.
 See `LICENSE` for details.

-# A Cooperative Costmap with Lifelong Learning for Multi-Robot Navigation

-This repository accompanies the paper:

-> **"A Cooperative Costmap with Lifelong Learning for Multi‑Robot Navigation"**

 It contains the source code for simulating a warehouse-like environment where multiple AMRs perform missions while collaboratively building and adapting a costmap over time.

 ---